onep1xel/TheAccessAgency/content/_index.md

       text: More about Accessible Tourism
       url: "accessible-tourism"
   - heading: Our work
-    text: We’re very proud of the work we do.
-We help organisations provide wonderful, thoughtful experiences and we persistently advocate for inclusion.
+    text: We create customised access materials for organisations, we provide guidance and we audit physical and digital spaces to enable better access.
     link:
       text: See our work
       url: "work"